alexisrozhkov/alexisrozhkov.github.io/_posts/2017-01-27-opencv-constcorrect.md

 Purity / lack of side effects, which are usually associated with FP, are exciting concepts, but unfortunately they are often impossible or impractical to fully embrace in **real™️** applications, either due to inefficiency or due to hardware/software limitations (API calls which mutate hidden state, etc).
 But immutability, which is intimately connected with purity, seems to be easier to apply selectively.

 Unfortunately, in many languages (C++ in particular) data is mutable by default, so we have to explicitly express our intent to keep particular objects unchanged throughout their lifetime.
 This practice is often referred to as **const correctness**.
-Basically you just sprinkle your code with `const`, and maybe even put some effort into making as much objects as possible constant (of course you should try to stay reasonable and find balance in such kind of desicions).
+Basically you just sprinkle your code with `const`, and maybe even put some effort into making as much objects as possible constant (of course you should try to stay reasonable and find balance in such kind of decisions).
 Sounds easy, but once you start actually doing it, you end up with following benefits:
 * catching occasional unintended data mutation (or even worse - logic errors due to insufficient planning)
-* getting rid of race conditions and need of synchronisation (no need to sync state that doesn't change)
+* getting rid of race conditions and need of synchronization (no need to sync state that doesn't change)
-* potentially more optimised code (compiler will have more insight into what's going to happen)
+* potentially more optimized code (compiler will have more insight into what's going to happen)
 * "self-documenting" function signatures (no need to explicitly mark input and output arguments)

 Here're some great reads in case you're interested in efficient use of FP in C++, and lets move on: